When Kids Lie

-* Some kids lie because they feel that they are not meeting their parent's expectations.
+* Some kids lie because they feel that they are not meeting their parents' expectations.
 Are you putting too much pressure on your child to

 * Sometimes, parental consequences are too harsh.
 A child may lie to avoid a punishment that he feels is unfair.

-3. Children may lie to protect a friend or family member.
+* Children may lie to protect a friend or family member.

-4. A child may lie to preserve his self image.
+* A child may lie to preserve his self image.

-1. Role model honesty.
+Role model honesty.
 Remember, children watch adults closely.
 Even when we tell small lies, we teach our children to do the same.

 Try not to immediately place blame.
 Instead, focus on the problem.
 When we immediately explode at our kids, we may cause panic and fear, and they may lie as a coping mechanism.
 Try to gently find out what happened.
 Your children are more likely to share the truth when you stay calm and don't overreact.

-It's devastating for a child to be punished when they are telling the truth.
+It's devastating for a child to be punished when she is telling the truth.

-4. Don't punish your child for telling the truth.
+Don't punish your child for telling the truth.

-5. Make sure that your consequences are reasonable and not too harsh.
+Make sure that your consequences are reasonable and not too harsh.

-1. Give yourself some time away from your child to calm down and think about how to handle the situation.
+Give yourself some time away from your child to calm down and think about how to handle the situation.
 Tell your child that you can better talk with her when you are calm.
 If lying is a consistent problem, it may be a trigger for you.
 Exploding at your child will only worsen the situation.

-2. Follow through with consequences even if your child eventually tells the truth.
+Follow through with consequences even if your child eventually tells the truth.
 Let him know that you appreciate his honesty, but you still have to dole out a consequence for the behavior that caused the lie.